projectcalico/calico/docs/kubernetes/KubernetesPolicy.md

 In it's current state, the Calico Kubernetes Plugin supports whitelist oriented, inbound rules.
 This means that any traffic not specified in a pod's policy is unauthorized, and unauthorized traffic will be dropped at the receiving Kubernetes node.

 ### Defaults
 With no specified policy, Calico will only allow traffic from within a pod's own namespace.
 This default rule will be overidden if any policy is programmed.
-The only exception to this are services within the `kube-system` namespace.
-These services are universally accessed by all namespaces and will allow all traffic.
+The only exception to this are resources within the `kube-system` namespace.
+These are universally accessed by all namespaces and will accept all traffic.

 ### Tags, Labels, and Namespaces
 For each policy profile, Calico will generate a tag for its namespace, pod name, and for each label pair.